Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Acknowledgments

 \section{Acknowledgments}

 Huan Zhao and Dik Lun Lee are supported by the Research Grants Council HKSAR GRF (No. 16215019).
 Quanming Yao and James T. Kwok are supported by the Research Grants Council HKSAR GRF (No. 614513).
-Yangqiu Song is supported by the Research Grants Council HKSAR GRF (No. 26206717).
+Yangqiu Song is supported NSFC (U20B2053), Hong Kong RGC including Early Career Scheme (ECS, No. 26206717), General Research Fund (GRF, No. 16211520), and Research Impact Fund (RIF, No. R6020-19), and WeBank-HKUST Joint Lab.
+We also thank the anonymous reviewers for their valuable comments and suggestions that help improve the quality of this manuscript.